mindey/IdeaLib/README.md

 I need some way to estimate the i/o of ideas.
 I'll describe it later.
 Didn't sleep tonight. :)

+The example below may be easier to understand, if you look at my [blog post](http://blog.mindey.com/2014/12/07/comparing-two-ideas-simple-modelling-of-growth/).

 ```
 from IdeaLib import Idea, IdeaList